-This category represents the net position of the Town that is not restricted for any project or other purpose by third parties.
+Unrestricted net position: This category represents the net position of the Town that is not restricted for any project or other purpose by third parties.
+A deficit will require future funding.

 In the fund financial statements, the Town reported the following governmental fund balances: